JordanChoo/semantic-links/README.md

 ## Notes on Performance
 With the testing that I conducted, I found that accuracy to be the biggest issue here.
 In that internal linking opportunities with high score thresholds were not topcially relevant while some opportunities that were flagged had higher relevancy.

-One idea on improving accuracy is potentially:
+A few ideas on improving accuracy is potentially:
 - Filtering results by meta data
 - Vectorizing and searching by page title rather than body content
 - Using hybrid search and sparse vectors